DipsonGurung/Ethical-Hacking-and-Reverse-Shell-Analysis/README.md

 ### **Conclusion**

-This project highlights the critical need for proactive measures to protect systems against reverse shell attacks.
+This lab project highlights the critical need for proactive measures to protect systems against reverse shell attacks.
 By understanding the techniques used by attackers, cybersecurity professionals can better safeguard networks and educate stakeholders on mitigating risk